-Tip: Without uploading any new content, you can thoughtfully organize your body of work, or the body of work you represent, into a beautiful and comprehensive visual discography on your YouTube channel.
+Tip: Without uploading any new content, you can thoughtfully organise your body of work or the body of work you represent into a beautiful and comprehensive visual discography on your YouTube channel.

 Playlist ideas for content curation:

-- Music videos of songs you have written or represent
+- Music videos of songs that you have written or represent

-- Cover versions of songs you have written or represent
+- Cover versions of songs that you have written or represent

-- Remixes of songs you have written or represent
+- Remixes of songs that you have written or represent

-- Lyric videos of songs you have written or represent
+- Lyric videos of songs that you have written or represent

-- Highlights like new releases, hits, chart achievements, or hidden catalog gems
+- Highlights like new releases, hits, chart achievements or hidden catalogue gems

 - Sync placements